code-differently/cs-25-2-team5/event-planner/USER_STORIES.md

 - User can **create new events** by entering key details (e.g., title, date, time, visibility).
 - User can **edit or delete** events they created.
 - Changes to events are **reflected in the event list** for all relevant users (e.g., invitees or the public).

+# Event Planner App – User Stories & Acceptance Criteria

+## 4. Accept Private Event Invitations
+**As a** user,
+**I want** to view and respond to invitations to private events through my account,
+**So that** I can confirm my attendance and stay informed about event details.

+### Acceptance Criteria
+- User can **view all private event invitations** within their account dashboard under a single tab.
+- Each invitation displays the user’s **RSVP status** (e.g., “Accepted” or “Not Responded”).
+- User can **accept or decline** invitations
+- **Event planners can see** which invitees have accepted or declined.

+---